|

 primarily on Canada, the United States, Latin America, the

 Caribbean, Australia and New Zealand.
-The ultimate thematic focus is
+Asia and Africa were mostly

-resurgence.
-This is not a general survey course describing
+The ultimate thematic focus is resurgence.
+This is not a general

-indigenous cultures everywhere.
-To aid us, we have a reader
+survey course describing indigenous cultures everywhere.
+To aid us,

-containing many prominent articles and chapters by some of the
+we have a reader containing many prominent articles and chapters by

-stimulating information to engage with.
+other stimulating information to engage with.

 B. Course Questions